-If I were to name the three most precious resources of life, I should say books, friends, and Nature; and the greatest of these, at least the most constant and always at hand, is Nature.
-Nature we have always with us, an inexhaustible storehouse of that which moves the heart, appeals to the mind, and fires the imagination-health to the body, a stimulus to the intellect, and joy to the soul.
-To the scientist, Nature is a storehouse of facts, laws, processes; to the artist, Nature is a storehouse of pictures; to the poet she is a storehouse of images, fancies, a source of inspiration; to the moralist she is a storehouse of precepts and parables...
-(F. A. Wiley, ed.
+If I were to name the three most precious resources of life, I should say books, friends, and nature; and the greatest of these, at least the most constant and always at hand, is nature.
+Nature we have always with us, an inexhaustible storehouse of that which moves the heart, appeals to the mind, and fires the imagination---health to the body, a stimulus to the intellect, and joy to the soul.
+To the scientist, nature is a storehouse of facts, laws, processes; to the artist, nature is a storehouse of pictures; to the poet she is a storehouse of images, fancies, a source of inspiration; to the moralist she is a storehouse of precepts and parables...(F. A. Wiley,ed.
 1996: 13)

-Burrough's words give us an integral vision of Nature and how indispensable it is for our healthy existence.
-Thoreau, also an important writer of the second stage, raises our concern towards daily wastage.
-The first essay in Walden, "Economy," discusses minimalism, where he gives examples and statistics of how one can be economical.
-The second stage is focused on raising awareness by bringing ecology to the foreground, which has encouraged constructive debate and dialogues.
+Burrough's words give us an integral vision of Nature and how indispensible it is for our healthy existence.
+Thoreau, also as an important writer of the second stage, raises our concern towards daily wastage.
+The first essay in Walden, "Economy", is a discussion on minimalism, where he gives examples and statistics as how one can be economical.
+It is obvious that the second stage is focused on raising awareness by bringing ecology to the foreground, which has encouraged constructive debate and dialogues.
 Being neutral does not help in the long run.
-Therefore, from the second stage onwards, the issues related to ecology are being debated constantly in academia, media, and society.
-Even though Thoreau is considered one of the key figures of American pastoralism, his contribution to nature writing leaves a lasting impression on the nation's cultural development because his prophetic voice was capable of turning the mass to the protection of the green world.
+Therefore, from the second stage onwards, the issues related to ecology are being debated constantly in the academia, media, and society.
+Eventhough Thoreau is looked upon as one of the key figures of American pastoralism, his contribution to nature-writing leaves a lasting impression on the cultural development of the nation because his prophetic voice was capable of turning the mass to the protection of the green world.
 These are the fundamental differences in approach between the first and second stages.
-Writers such as Wordsworth and Keats, the darlings of the first stage, appear to be somewhat less attractive to the writers of the second stage because they are careful enough not to romanticise the wilderness like their predecessors.
+Writers such as Wordsworth and Keats, the darlings of the first stage, appear to be somewhat less interesting to the writers of the second stage because they are careful enough not to romanticise the wilderness like their predecessors.
 They encourage us to look at the sites of environmental devastation and texts that promote the same, such as Rachel Carson's Silent Spring and A.R.
-Ammons's book-length poem Garbage.
-Mention must be made here that Buell and Garrard place Thoreau and Burroughs in the first stage of ecocriticism, whereas Glotfelty and Fromm situate them in the second stage.
+Ammons's booklength poem Garbage.
+Mention must be made here that Buell and Garrard place Thoreau and Burroughs in the first stage of ecocriticsm, whereas Glotfelty and Fromm situate them in the second stage.
 They claim that Thoreau and Burroughs are not exceedingly romantic to forget the commitments to Nature.
-It maybe pointed out that Wordsworth considers Nature a nurturing agent of human consciousness.
-While Thoreau is more committed, he criticises our unscrupulous behaviour towards Nature.
-Therefore, one can say that his pilgrimage to Walden is an example of an antiestablishment gesture.
-His Walden prepares the ground for the radicals of the later stage and initiates the discourse on environmental justice.
-The essays in Walden may also be categorised under protest literature.
+It may be pointed out here that Wordsworth considers Nature as a nurturing agent of human consciousness.
+While Thoreau is more committed and he criticises our unscrupulous behaviour to Nature.
+Therefore, one can say that his pilgrimage to Walden is an example of anti-establishment gesture.
+His Walden makes the ground for the radicalists of the later satge and initiates the discourse on environmental justice.
+The essays in Walden may be categorised under protest literature.

-The Third Stage of Ecocriticism
+The Third Stage of Ecocriticism: